Data Governance

 How Does GDPR Help a Business?

 Businesses with permission get a better-qualified, active set of contacts to nurture.
-Poor marketing organizations used to buy contact lists from third parties who only had a glancing interest in their company, such as attending an industry tradeshow.
-These low-quality contacts invariably get outreach marked as SPAM.
+Traditionally, marketing organizations used to buy contact lists from third parties that only had a glancing interest in their company, such as attending an industry tradeshow.
+These low-quality contacts invariably get marked as SPAM.

-The initial switch to an opted-in contact database can be painful, as a large percentage of contacts don’t respond to requests to opt in.
+The initial switch to opted-in contacts in an organization’s database can be painful, as a large percentage of contacts don’t respond to requests to opt in.
 Today, most organizations explain why they need to store contact data and for how long, which builds a more trusted relationship with the vendor.
 Implicit opt-in is becoming less common.
 For example, if you watch a YouTube video, you need to make a conscious effort to like and subscribe to the creator’s stream.

 • Identify Personal Data: List all the personal data your organization collects and processes, including names, addresses, emails, locations, IP addresses, and more.